strawlab/triggerbox/README.md

 ### Command-line compilation

-To build this firmware for an Arduino Nano or Arduino Uno board on Ubuntu linux, do the following steps.
+To build this firmware for an Arduino Nano on Ubuntu linux, do the following steps.

 Install the required software: